pmuens/serverless-service-zip-testing/README.md

 Repository with an example [Serverless](http://github.com/serverless/serverless) service to test an benchmark the zipping functionality.

+Run `serverless install --url https://github.com/pmuens/serverless-service-zip-testing` to install this service on your machine.

 ## Generate test files

 Run the `create-files.sh` script to generate 10 randos files (each with a size of 10MB).